Plaid Ifanc: Activities

 In early 2022, Plaid Ifanc has taken part in a number of protests including Wales Is Not For Sale protest by Cymdeithas yr Iaith Gymraeg and the Cost of Living Crisis rally in Cardiff where they protested alongside Plaid MS's Sioned Williams and Heledd Fychan.

 Further in 2022, Plaid Ifanc has renewed its beer mat campaign based on sexual consent, with the message updated to declare that "Everyone has the right to say no." They have also begun work with organisations such as Zero Hour, which campaigns for net-zero emissions and a nature-positive society across the UK, Shelter Cymru, which aims to provide secure housing to everyone in Wales, and Papyrus, which works to reduce youth suicide across the UK.
 At the 2022 Plaid Cymru Spring Conference in Cardiff, Plaid Ifanc hosted a panel discussion concerning youth empowerment in Wales, which included, alongside Officers of the NEC, a Member of the Senedd (Delyth Jewell), a Member of the Welsh Youth Parliament, and a representative from Shelter Cymru.

 Following its 2022 National Conference at Wrecsam Glyndŵr University in Wrexham, Plaid Ifanc took further steps towards its goals of equality and minority representation by electing its first-ever Equalities Officer to the NEC, taking the place of its Membership Officer.
 Since August 2021, Plaid Ifanc has also elected Regional Representatives for North Wales, South Wales East, and South Wales West to its NEC to represent the interests of members in different parts of Wales, and to help branches work together.

-National Executive Committee 2024/25
+National Executive Committee 2026–2028

-The current National Executive Committee was elected in May 2024, consisting of 12 Officers.
+The current National Executive Committee was elected in June 2026, consisting of 13 Officers.
 The 2022 election saw the election of the first Equalities Officer, the abolition of the role of the Membership Officer, and the first full-term election of Regional Representatives, previously elected in by-elections in August 2021.
+In June 2026 the Education Officer was elected for the first time and the Membership Officer position was reinstated.